Race and Identity Workshop

 "I want to be a part of the change in our country"

-We explored the context behind our country’s history in a way that I have never thought of before.
-Everything became clearer – especially all the concepts around race.
-I feel like my awareness has been heightened and I will never look at this in the same way.
-I want to be a part of the change that needs to happen in our country, South Africa, and I feel deeply compelled to build awareness and to start conversations in my community about race and identity.
+We explored the context behind our country’s history in a way I have never thought of before.
+Everything became clearer – especially concepts around race.
+My awareness has been heightened and I will never look at this in the same way.
+I feel deeply compelled to build awareness and to start conversations in my community about race and identity.

 "Full of surprises!"

-“A brilliant, cleverly designed process full of surprises!
+“A brilliant, cleverly designed process that was full of surprises!
 I am going to find myself a class to learn IsiZulu”